nimh-dsst/DTI-Phenotyping/README.md

 # Emotion and Development Branch Phenotyping and DTI (2012-2017)

-Analysis files and meta-data to accompany the manuscript "Modeling shared and specific variances of irritability, inattention, and hyperactivity yields novel insights into white matter perturbations."
+Analysis files and meta-data to accompany the manuscript "[Modeling shared and specific variances of irritability, inattention, and hyperactivity yields novel insights into white matter perturbations](https://doi.org/10.1016/j.jaac.2024.02.010)" published in the *Journal of the American Academy of Child and Adolescent Psychiatry*[^1].

 This repository contains analysis scripts (MPlus, bash, Matlab, R) used for preprocessing and analysis of the data found in our [OpenNeuro dataset](https://openneuro.org/datasets/ds004605).
 Although the code used to deface the anatomical scans (T1, T2) is not included in this repository, we de-identified these images using using v1.0.0 of the [DSST Defacing Pipeline](https://github.com/nih-fmrif/dsst-defacing-pipeline/).